 Target More, Spend Less

 The reason we ask is because we’re trying to find out how to help you and what to recommend.
-It matters because what’s appropriate for a designer trying to reach Fortune 500 companies is not suitable for a designer who wants to do design for local dry cleaners.
+It matters because what’s appropriate for a business trying to reach Fortune 500 companies is not suitable for a business who wants to sell hangers to local dry cleaners.

 Choose the Right Message